Zuehlke/ConfZ/README.md

 `ConfZ` now tries to populate your config either from environment variables having the same name as your attributes or by reading command line arguments that start with `conf_`.
-Recursive models are supported too, for example if you want to control the user-name in the API above, you can either set the environment variable `DB__USER` or pass the command line argument `--conf_db__user`.
+Recursive models are supported too, for example if you want to control the user-name in the API above, you can either set the environment variable `DB.USER` or pass the command line argument `--conf_db.user`.

 ### Local Configs